Bakibo/python-bootcamp/README.md

 # python-bootcamp

-## project 1 - ineractive map
+## Project 1 - interactive map
-### descripshen
+### Description
-creat an iteractive map that will display population and volcanoes, based on seprate data file.
+Create an interactive map that will display the population and volcanoes, based on separate data files.

-### lesson what i learn
+### What I've learned -
-- start with recuirements
+- Start with the task's requirements
-- 1. focus on demo. no need tecnology
+- 1. Focus on the demo, disregarding technology.
-- 2. make story
+- 2. Create a story around the presentation.

-## project 2 - object detection
+## Project 2 - Object detection
-### descripshen
+### Description

-### lesson what i learn
+Create a program that uses the web cam to detects object entering the farm, mark it with rectangle.
+Afterward display a graph of captured object duration
+### What I've learned -

-## tasks
+## Tasks
-- word tune
+- Code spell checker.
-- correct typos
+- Correct typos
-- learn about json and csv
+- Learn the difference between JSON and CSV
-- acomplition descripsion and what i learn
+- Fill in the description and what I've learned sections.
-- move to this repo project 1 and 2
+- Centralize projects in a single repository.
-- send jack link to repo
+- Send a link to the repo.
-- prepare project 3 and 4
+- Move onto solving project 3 and 4.